ElsevierSoftwareX/SOFTX_2020_117/README.rst

 This provides all the various FINESSE components and commands you will typically need.
 Running a simulation requires you to already know how to code FINESSE files, which is beyond the scope of this readme.
-FINESSE commands can be entered in many ways: Reading in a previous .kat file, creating pykat objects representing the various FINESSE commands or by wring blocks of code as shown next::
+FINESSE commands can be entered in many ways: reading in a previous .kat file, creating pykat objects representing the various FINESSE commands or by writing blocks of FINESSE code as shown next::

     import pylab as pl

+    # Here we write out any FINESSE commands we want to process
     code = """
     l l1 1 0 0 n1
     s s1 10 1 n1 n2